COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Ureteral transitional cell cancer may more readily offer the possibility of segmental excision if the absence of proximal disease can be documented.
 In this setting, attention is focused on the ease of reconstruction of the ureter and restoration of ureterovesical continuity.
 This is most feasible if the cancer is in the distal ureter.
 If partial ureterectomy is possible and proximal disease has been excluded, then segmental excision and ureteral reimplantation can be performed.

-Systematic regional lymph node dissection in conjunction with nephroureterectomy or segmental excision has not been found to enhance the effectiveness of surgery if tumors are of high grade or high stage, since in these instances the overall results are so poor.
-Correspondingly, lymph node involvement is uncommon in low-stage disease, and lymphadenectomy is therefore unlikely to remove additional tumor.
-Thus, lymph node dissection at the time of nephrectomy may offer prognostic information, but little, if any, therapeutic benefit.
+Systematic regional lymph node dissection in conjunction with nephroureterectomy or segmental excision has not been found to enhance the effectiveness of surgery if tumors are of high grade or high stage because, in these instances, the overall results are so poor.
+Correspondingly, lymph node involvement is uncommon in low-stage disease, and lymphadenectomy is unlikely to remove additional tumor.
+Lymph node dissection at the time of nephrectomy may offer prognostic information, but little, if any, therapeutic benefit.